 Witnessing the country’s thriving biodiversity in its many unspoiled natural environments helps, I think, to understand pura vida — Costa Ricans are aware they’re ‘rich in paradise,’ a phrase I once heard a resident use, and which has always stayed with me.
 Accordingly, they live in balance with nature.
 On this trip, you’ll explore the waterways of Tortuguero National Park and the Caño Negro Wildlife Reserve, looking for everything from rare birdlife to green basilisks.
 You’ll also gain a first-hand understanding of the country’s conservation efforts.

-The trip ends with time in Nosara, a bohemian beach town with good surf breaks and many a yoga class — an ideal spot for enjoying the peacefulness that’s all part of pura vida, too.
+The trip ends with time in Nosara, a bohemian beach town with good surf breaks.
+While here, you could visit nearby Ostional’s sandy beach to see sea turtles come ashore — an ideal spot for enjoying the peacefulness that’s all part of pura vida, too.

 Classic resolution: visit as many places as possible